ctschnur/dotwindows/README.md

 When doing data analysis, an anaconda installation can be very useful.
 It comes with a separate prompt for cmd (Anaconda Prompt; shows you the active conda virtual environment) and with a PowerShell (PS) prompt.

+# package managers on windows
+## Scoop
+Install it by running the instructions at https://scoop.sh/ in a windows PowerShell (installation into a local account: don't run PowerShell as Administrator).
+This should automatically add an entry of scoop's binary folder your `PATH`.